 Was I showing off?
 Maybe.
 But I couldn’t hold it. «Yes, it is possible.
 It will be minus one», – I said.

 «You’re right, young man.
-But this is outside of our current programme, it is beyond what we are supposed to learn today» – was the answer I was expecting.
+But this is outside of our current programme, it is beyond what we are supposed to learn today, and I don’t want to confuse the rest of the class» – was the answer I was expecting.
 However, her reply was different.

 «You’re wrong.
 It is not possible»